Little risk to sterling whatever the UK election outcome is - Reuters poll

 Prime Minister David Cameron's Conservatives were level with the opposition Labour Party according to a Populus poll published on Tuesday and most opinion polls suggest neither will win enough seats to secure an overall majority.

 But even as the election looms, forecasts for sterling were little changed from an April poll.
-Cable, trading around $1.51 on Tuesday, is set to weaken to $1.50 in a month and then to $1.47 in six months where it will be a year from now.
+Cable GBP=, trading around $1.51 on Tuesday, is set to weaken to $1.50 in a month and then to $1.47 in six months where it will be a year from now.

 Sterling has only lost around 3 percent against the dollar this year, with the bulk of those losses last week following weak manufacturing data.
 Currency speculators, while still short on the pound, actually reduced negative bets last week.

-The pound has been far more resilient than the euro, which has tanked around 8 percent.
+The pound has been far more resilient than the euro EUR=, which has tanked around 8 percent.

-Against the common currency, the pound will gain ground, according to the latest survey.
+Against the common currency EURGBP, the pound will gain ground, according to the latest survey.
 One euro will get you 73.1 pence in a month, 71.0p in six and just 69.8p in a year.
 It was worth around 73.3p on Wednesday.

 The euro was hit in the run up to, and implementation of, the European Central Bank's trillion-euro bond-buying stimulus programme which is due to run through to September 2016.